Allium hookeri

 Allium hookeri is a plant species native to India, Sri Lanka, Myanmar (Burma), Bhutan, and southwestern China (Sichuan, Tibet and Yunnan).
 Common names include Hooker chives and garlic chives.
-The plant is widely cultivated outside its native range, and valued as a food item in much of South and Southeast Asia.

 Allium hookeri produces thick, fleshy roots and a cluster of thin bulbs.
 Scapes are up top 60 cm tall.
 Leaves are flat and narrow, about the same length as the scapes but only 1 cm across.
 Umbels are crowded with many white or greenish-yellow flowers.

 Uses

 Allium hookeri is widely cultivated outside its native range, and valued as a food item in much of South and Southeast Asia.